51 Worked Examples: Fluid Flows

 so

-This is an unsteady flow problem because a mass of gas is pumped into a fixed volume and for mass conservation then the density of the gas must increase in time.
+This is an unsteady flow problem because a mass of gas is pumped into a fixed volume, and for mass conservation, the gas density must increase in time.
 The general form of the continuity equation is

 In this case